 Of Fate.
 Both had a similar motivation (helping/saving their mothers), both were Dark Magical Girls who ended up befrieded by a girl with pink magic color.
 Both have humanoid animal-like companions (Garyu and Arf, respectively), in contrast to their counterparts who have small companions who aren't in their real form (Friedrich and Yuuno, respectively).
 Though, the relationships with the girls, who defeated them, are quite different.

 Luxury Prison Suite: After StrikerS, she lives in a nice house on a pleasant-looking planet with her revived mother.
-The only restriction is that she can't leave the planet until her sentence is served.
-In ViVid they even let her take part in the Inter-Dimensional Tournament, presumably with her limiters on.
+The only restriction is that she can't leave the planet without permission until her sentence is served.

 The Medic: It's revealed in ViVid that she knows healing magic.
 She is the Full Back of Team Blue in the first and second mock battle, and heals Vivio during the first mock battle.